LivePersonInc/knowledge-center-archive/pages/documents/Reporting & Data/Report Builder/user-guide-customization-access.md

 ### **Create a new metric**

-1. Right click anywhere in the Datasets panel and select ‘Create Metric’.
+1. Right click anywhere in the datasets panel and select ‘create metric’.
-2. A new window ‘Metric Editor’ will open up.
+2. A new window ‘metric editor’ will open up.
 3. Use objects and functions or operators to create the required formula.
    1. Objects: the metrics and attributes available in the report.
-      1. To add an attribute or metric, double-click an object from the ‘**Objects’** list to the right to add it to the Formula field.
+      1. To add an attribute or metric, double-click an object from the ‘**objects’** list to the right to add it to the formula field.
    2. Functions: when you create a derived metric, you can define it using a function, which allows you to create a more complex derived metric.
 For example, you can choose a RunningSum function to create a RunningSum of Revenue (RunningSum(Revenue)) metric.
       1. To create a derived metric using a function, select the function, define its arguments and parameters, and then specify the metrics on which to base the new metric.

 Note: Refer to the [Functions Reference](http://www2.microstrategy.com/producthelp/9.5/manuals/en/FunctionsReference.pdf) for information on the types of functions available, what each function calculates, the correct syntax to use for each, and examples.

-1. Click ‘**Validate**’ and make sure the formula is valid.
+1. Click ‘**validate**’ and make sure the formula is valid.
 2. Name the metric and save it.

 How-to video: [Creating metrics](https://bcove.video/2vPgq6B)